 Two of the most powerful words in any language are “THANK YOU” and no group of people more richly deserve those simple heartfelt words of appreciation more than those who have served in our military.

 Our holy and infinite creator – today we honor our courageous veterans.
 Brave men and women who willingly gave their best when called upon to protect and defend their country.
 We ask that you would NOT let one of them feel forgotten or neglected.

 We respect them, we are proud of who they are and what they have accomplished.
 We are forever grateful for their many sacrifices and contributions which has kept our nation safe from tyranny and oppression while preserving our freedom and liberty.
 Today we pray that you will continue to encourage them and watch over them with your love – and graciously bless their families with peace, faith, and hope.

 For thine is the kingdom, the power, and the glory forever, amen.

-Last year, I was invited to sing and minister God’s Word at a television station in the mountains of Beattyville Kentucky.
+Here I was invited to sing and share God’s Word at a television station in the mountains of Beattyville Kentucky.

-I want to share with you a wonderful place where God is working.
+I want to share with you about a wonderful place where God is working.
 This facility is like a beautiful hotel that has many private rooms, a large kitchen and dining area, a den with fireplace, an exercise room and a computer room all provided for cancer patients at no charge.
-People from all over the … Continue reading HOPE LODGE
+People from all over … Continue reading HOPE LODGE

 When I look at this beautiful path I think about the journey of life.
 If our time here on earth were only as simple and easy as walking down a trail like this.
 We have had our share of trials and we never know what is ahead of us, but we can be sure that … Continue reading GALLERY